open-feature/openfeature.dev/blog/2025-03-19-devcycle-march-hackathon.md

 However, there was no built-in way for vendors to integrate their platforms with the CLI’s type generation feature.

 The `openfeature generate react` command runs by generating a typed interface for your OpenFeature SDK from a known list of flags from a standard flags manifest file.
-To support this standard as a vendor, the CLI would need a way to pul and sync the flag manifest file directly from a vendor’s platform.
+To support this standard as a vendor, the CLI would need a way to pull and sync the flag manifest file directly from a vendor’s platform.
-Jason from DevCycle stepped in and created an `openfeature pull` method to pull flag data from DevCycle's API and generate a manifest file for the the CLI to use.
+Jason from DevCycle stepped in and created an `openfeature pull` method to pull flag data from DevCycle's API and generate a manifest file for the CLI to use.

 ```bash
 > openfeature pull
 > openfeature generate react
 ```

-will result in an `openfeature.ts` file with populated variable hooks:
+This will result in an `openfeature.ts` file with populated variable hooks:

 ```tsx
 'use client';